 RMC offers six engineering programmes: Chemical, Civil, Computer, Electrical, Aeronautical and Mechanical Engineering.
-All programmes are offered in both English and French.
 All Engineering programmes are based on a common first year with specialization commencing in the second year of study.
 The successful solution to any engineering problem will inevitably involve the interaction of several subject areas.
 To give emphasis to this fact, the fourth-year programme includes a realistic engineering project for which students must define the problem as well as find an appropriate engineering solution.
-The RMC Calendar should be consulted for further details pertaining to the specific curriculum for each of these engineering programmes.

 Engineering programmes are a primary focus of this university, with approximately 40% of our graduates being engineers.
-All RMC programmes are accredited by the Canadian Engineering Accreditation Board (Canadian Council of Professional Engineers).
+All RMC programmes are accredited by the Canadian Engineering Accreditation Board (Engineers Canada).
 These programmes are highly regarded due to their practical application to military problems and the low student to professor ratio.
 These unique characteristics, along with a commitment for excellence in education, assure successful candidates of an Engineering degree with a difference.